Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 Agustus 2025 02.26.16 UTC
+- WIB: Jumat, 8 Agustus 2025 03.33.38 UTC
-- WITA: Jumat, 8 Agustus 2025 03.26.16 UTC
+- WITA: Jumat, 8 Agustus 2025 04.33.38 UTC
-- WIT: Jumat, 8 Agustus 2025 04.26.16 UTC
+- WIT: Jumat, 8 Agustus 2025 05.33.38 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: technology
+Kategori: inspirational